 Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

-Note: You can sign-up for the Uber Frugal Month Challenge at any time!
-Although we take the Challenge as a group every January and July, you can start it on your own whenever you’d like.
-Sign-up in the box below and you’ll receive an email a day for 31 days.
+You can sign-up for the Uber Frugal Month Challenge anytime!
+We take the Challenge as a group every January and July, but you can start it on your own whenever you’d like.
+Sign-up in the box below and you’ll receive an email a day for 31 days:

 Uber Frugal Month Challenge Signup

 We all need some encouragement and inspiration!
 Starting the day you sign up, I'll send you an email a day for 31 days.
 Each email will have a tip, meditation, or other frugality enhancer.